Hanes: History

 In September 2006, Sara Lee Corporation spun off its branded clothing Americas and Asia business as a separate company called Hanesbrands Inc., which designs, manufactures, sources and sells a broad range of clothing essentials.
 The company's portfolio of brands include Hanes (its largest brand), Champion (its second largest brand), Playtex (its third largest brand), Bali, Just My Size, Barely There, Wonderbra, L’eggs, C9 by Champion, Duofold, Beefy-T, Outer Banks, Sol y Oro, Rinbros, Zorba and Ritmo.

 In 2016, HanesBrands acquired Pacific Brands for US$800 million, adding the Bonds and Berlei brands to its portfolio, as well as the Sheridan luxury linen brand.
 In February 2018 the Hanes Australasia division also acquired the Bras N Things brand for an estimated AU$500 Million.

+Production

+Hanes produces 82 million meters of fabric a year at its plants in El Salvador.
+In 2023, it made up 20% of the country's exports in the textile and clothing industry, and 9.8% of El Salvador's total exports.
+It has been manufacturing its products in El Salvador for 30 years and was the country's largest exporter from 2013 to 2024.

-During the coronavirus pandemic in United States, Hanes is retrofitting its factory to manufacture N95 masks for healthcare workers.
+During the coronavirus pandemic in United States, Hanes retrofitted its factory to manufacture N95 masks for healthcare workers.

 Products

 The Hanes brand is used by the company for marketing a variety of clothing: